tasmota/docs/docs/MQTT.md

 !!! tip
     By default, Tasmota replies to all commands through `.../RESULT`.
-> This behavior can be changed using [SetOption4](Commands.md#SetOption4), which makes the commands reply on the endpoint matching the command name, ex. `cmnd/tasmota/PowerOnState` will send a response on `cmnd/tasmota/POWERONSTATE`.
+    This behavior can be changed using [SetOption4](Commands.md#SetOption4), which makes the commands reply on the endpoint matching the command name, ex. `cmnd/tasmota/PowerOnState` will send a response on `cmnd/tasmota/POWERONSTATE`.

 ### Examples
 In the following examples `%topic%` is `tasmota`, FullTopic is `%prefix%/%topic%/`, and prefixes are default `cmnd/stat/tele`:

 - The relay can be controlled with `cmnd/tasmota/POWER on`, `cmnd/tasmota/POWER off` or `cmnd/tasmota/POWER toggle`.
 Tasmota will send a MQTT status message like `stat/tasmota/POWER ON`.

-- The power state message can be sent with the retain flag set.
-Enable this with `cmnd/tasmota/PowerRetain on`.
+- Power state message can be sent with the retain flag set using [`PowerRetain 1`](Commands#powerretain).

-- The telemetry messages can also be sent with the retain flag, but this is a compile option.
-See [#1071](https://github.com/arendst/Tasmota/issues/1071).
+- Telemetry messages can also be sent with the retain flag using [`SensorRetain`](Commands#sensorretain).

 - For Sonoff Dual or Sonoff 4CH the relays need to be addressed with `cmnd/tasmota/POWER<x>`, where {x} is the relay number from 1 to 2 (Sonoff Dual) or from 1 to 4 (Sonoff 4CH). `cmnd/tasmota/POWER4 off` turns off the 4th relay on a Sonoff 4CH.